As Buffett praises his BNSF railroad, customers rail against delays

 Power utility trade group, the Western Coal Traffic League, told the U.S. rail regulator last month that BNSF was offering “declining service metrics,” adding that “members fear they will run out of coal, if not now, by summer.”

-Nucor Corp (NUE.N), the largest U.S. steel manufacturer, wrote that during the first quarter rail journeys that usually take two weeks required up to two months.
+Nucor Corp, the largest U.S. steel manufacturer, wrote that during the first quarter rail journeys that usually take two weeks required up to two months.
 The delays “severely affected” profits, it told the regulator.

 “We are not seeing improvement now that the weather has improved,” the company wrote.